 All structures containing showers — which meet the technical criteria in accordance with an Installation Management Command Europe tasker for routine monitoring of Legionella bacteria — will receive notice of selection for participation.

-A notification letter from the Housing, Utilities and Environmental Division will be issued to selected residents from February through April 2019.
+A notification letter from the Housing, Utilities and Environmental Division will be issued to selected residents in the spring of 2021.

 USAG Bavaria notes that this sampling is not connected to the lead testing.
 Preparation measures differ for each of these surveys and some buildings may be subject to both, dependent on the technical criteria met for each.

 Legionella is a type of bacterium found naturally in freshwater environments, like lakes and streams.
 It can become a health concern when it grows and spreads in human-made water systems, according to the Centers for Disease Control and Prevention.

 USAG Bavaria is committed to the health and safety of our Soldiers, family members and workforce.
 For more information on Legionella and why routine test monitoring is performed, visit www.cdc.gov/legionella/about/causes-transmission.html.

 For questions regarding this testing effort, contact the USAG Bavaria Environmental Division at DSN 475-6329, CIV 09641-83-6329.

 For any medical questions you may have about Legionella, contact MEDDAC-Bavaria Preventive Medicine.

 Editor’s Note: This article was updated on April 19, 2021.